The State of Election Security

 One of the top questions about this year’s election concerns whether we’ll see a repeat of foreign disinformation campaigns seeking to influence the outcome, as we did in 2016.
 Three-quarters of Americans are worried about foreign governments and their allies interfering in this year’s election, and with good reason.
 In September, FBI Director Christopher Wray told the House Homeland Security Committee that Russia has been attempting to damage former Vice President and Democratic candidate Joe Biden’s campaign with “very active efforts” across social media, state media, online journals, and proxies.

 Wray’s comments were followed on October 14 with a New York Post story about alleged emails from Hunter Biden encouraging his father to meet with an adviser to the board of the Ukrainian oil company that the younger Biden also served on—an apparent conflict of interest.
 However, not only do the Bidens deny that the emails are authentic, but the evidence that supports the allegations has not been independently reviewed, and appears to come from Russian sources.
-The provenance of the story is so specious that one of the reporters bylined on the Post article says that she did not work on the story at all
+The provenance of the story is so specious that one of the reporters bylined on the Post article says that she did not work on the story at all.

 Part of what makes it harder to fight disinformation this year, say experts, is that it’s not just foreign adversaries promoting disinformation—the White House itself is involved in its spread.
-President Donald Trump’s personal lawyer and former cybersecurity czar, Rudy Guiliani, provided the alleged Biden emails to Fox News, which declined to pursue the story
+President Donald Trump’s personal lawyer and former cybersecurity czar, Rudy Guiliani, provided the alleged Biden emails to Fox News, which declined to pursue the story.

 Guiliani then took them to the Post.
 Reporters have documented ties between the former mayor of New York City and pro-Russia Ukrainians and Russian operatives who have been known to conduct disinformation campaigns.
 (Guiliani also makes a less-than-flattering appearance in Borat 2, the latest Sascha Baron Cohen comedy.)